Hiking & Walking Trails in the British Virgin Islands

 Leverick Bay – Here is an opportunity to walk/run up a fairly steep paved road for as far as you like.
 The higher you go the better the view.
 This road will also take you to Hog Heaven – a bar/restaurant on the side of the road with great food and views of Mosquito, Necker, Prickly Pear and Eustatia islands as well as the famous Bitter End Yacht Club.
 Note: This is more of a steep walk/run up a road than a casual stroll.
 For those just looking for a quick look and stop at the top, an open-air taxi is suggested.

-Bitter End Yacht Club – This famous yacht club offers casual walks along beautiful pathways and also has a path that will take you to Biras Creek Resort not far away via a mangrove trail.
+Bitter End Yacht Club – (Currently closed) This famous yacht club offers casual walks along beautiful pathways and also has a path that will take you to Biras Creek Resort not far away via a mangrove trail.
 From the dinghy dock, just follow the stone path to the right until you get to the pool area and continue up the wooden stairs to a path that follows the bungalows.
 Then continue through the mangroves until you reach the unpaved road where you can either turn left to go all the way to beach or turn right and explore more of this resort where another trail leads you to the top of the hill on the right.
 Note: Comfortable running/hiking shoes suggested, but flip flops are fine for a gentle stroll without hiking up the mountain.

-Biras Creek Trail – Once you reach the road coming from the BEYC there is another trail that starts in the Turpentine Garden and winds up the hill where you can enjoy the views of the Caribbean sea from a ridge trail.
+Biras Creek Trail – (Currently closed) Once you reach the road coming from the BEYC there is another trail that starts in the Turpentine Garden and winds up the hill where you can enjoy the views of the Caribbean sea from a ridge trail.
 At the end of the trail you can either continue on to Oil Nut Bay Resort or just return to Biras Creek on an unpaved road which will take you back to where you started at the gardens.
 This trail will take about 45 min round trip from BEYC.
 Note: Comfortable running/hiking shoes suggested, but flip flops are fine for a gentle stroll without hiking up the mountain.

-Guy’s Trail – From the Bitter End Yacht Club dinghy dock, turn left and walk through the resort and follow the road until you reach the maintenance area where there should be a small sign pointing you to Guy’s trail.
+Guy’s Trail – (Currently closed) From the Bitter End Yacht Club dinghy dock, turn left and walk through the resort and follow the road until you reach the maintenance area where there should be a small sign pointing you to Guy’s trail.
 Follow up a short steep road and then turn left onto the path once you get to the first bungalow.
 This is fairly steep until you get to the top, but the views of Saba Rock and Eustatia Sound is worth it.
 Once you reach the top, you can merely return back to where you started (30 min) or at the split, turn left and continue down to the Biras Creek Beach and return to the BEYC via a road and path (see BEYC trail info above) or you can turn right and continue along a ridge and wind down to Biras Creek Resort gardens and return to BEYC from there. (see BEYC trial info above) Note: Comfortable running/hiking shoes suggested, take water and allow about 50 minutes for the longer version of the trail.

 This amazing island is flat and has the third largest coral reef in the world.
 Anegada is essentially a coral atoll and the highest point on the island is about as high as the tallest palm tree.
 This makes this island great for running or walking along the unpaved roads that runs for miles each way to the end of the island.
 Once you get off at the dingy dock just walk to the roundabout and decide which way you want to run.
 Nothing is near so if you want to go to Loblolly beach or Cow Wreck Beach for a long stroll on soft sandy beaches and maybe some snorkeling, an open air taxi is suggested.
 Note: Comfortable running shoes for running of just flip flops/sandals for the beach and look out for skinny cows (harmless)